EnzymeAD/Enzyme.jl/docs/src/faq.md

 ## Identical types in `Duplicated`

-Enzyme forces `x` and `∂f_∂x` to have the same types when constructing objects of type `Duplicated`, `DuplicatedNoNeed`, `BatchDuplicated`, etc.
+Enzyme checks that `x` and `∂f_∂x` have the same types when constructing objects of type `Duplicated`, `DuplicatedNoNeed`, `BatchDuplicated`, etc.
-This is not a mathematical requirement, but rather a guardrail to prevent user error.
+This is not a mathematical or practical requirement within Enzyme, but rather a guardrail to prevent user error.
 The memory locations of `x` and `∂f_∂x` are accessed in the same way by the differentiation code, so they should have the same data layout.
 Equality of types is an approximation of this condition.